connorlurring/hq-serverless-workshop/README.md

 # Introduction to RESTful APIs on AWS with Serverless!
 This workshop is designed to show how to make a quick, serverless, RESTful memo API on AWS.

+The example project that we will be developing is a RESTful API running on Lambda to perform CRUD operations on memos in a DynamoDB instance.

 ***